-Please read to the bottom of the page for forms and directions!
+Please read to the bottom of the page for directions!

 The purpose of this international contest is to encourage students ages 16 – 24 to think deeply about the significance of Women’s History Month, as well as to challenge young people who are interested in careers in the film industry to perfect their skill set.
 Submitted films should show the indomitable, resiliant spirit of women, and will focus on health and human rights issues facing women that include: